And it is a hard job selling my fellow Americans on the moral superiority of personal liberty and its main ingredient, limited government.

 Your last caller's comments are just ludicrous.

-And I'd like to reference a recent arrest of none other than Al Gore's own son in California driving a friendly car, a Toyota Prius at speeds over 100 miles an hour.
+And I'd like to reference a recent arrest of none other than Al Gore's own son in California driving a friendly car, a Toyota Prius, at speeds over 100 miles an hour.

 When they arrested this fine young man, he had illegal drugs in his possession.

-And and uh it's just ludicrous that that man's comments underscore the elitist attitude of the liberal left.
+That man's comments underscore the elitist attitude of the liberal left.

 It just drives me crazy.

-Oh, that's that's absolutely right.
+Oh, that's absolutely right.

 That's what this nation is about.